ZonyLaw/ZonyLaw/README.md

 <h1 align="center">Hi 👋, I'm Sunny Law</h1>
 <h3 align="left">About Me</h3>

-- :mortar_board: I completed a bootcamp with Le Wagon to enhance my skills in full-stack development.
-This has helped me greatly with my current role in developing features for the National Transport Model taking the fundamental MVC concept and apply it with other technologies.
+- :mortar_board: I completed a bootcamp with Le Wagon to enhance my skills in coding.
+This has helped me greatly with my current role in developing features for the National Transport Model tailoring to users' needs and applying the fundamental MVC concept with other technologies.

-- It is about connnections between people, information, and resources.
-Being able to implement full-stack development combined with my analysis skills makes me feel empowered to tackle problems that people faced in their daily life.
+- It is about the connnections between people, information, and resources.
+Being able to adapt new technologies combined with my analysis skills makes me feel empowered to tackle problems that people faced in their daily life.
 I am very excited to be part of this.

 <h3 align="left">Check Out My Developments</h3>